rjray/notebook/writing/clojure-tsp.md

 are some comments in that code, but never enough.
 After a bit, though, I had determined what I needed to do in order to adapt the code to the input for the AoC puzzle.
-After some adjustments, I ran it on the example given in the puzzle and go the correct answer.
+After some adjustments, I ran it on the example given in the puzzle and got the correct answer.
 I then ran it on the puzzle input and looked at the result; it felt too low.
 There were 8 towns in the dataset, and it seemed like the number should just be higher than what I had.
 I spent time running the algorithm by hand with pencil and paper, and decided that it must be the